triciadang/AutoSeater/README.md

-# AutoSeater
+# AutoSeater for the Air Force Ball
-Takes in an excel sheet of registrants and automatically assigns them to tables
+Takes in an csv sheet of registrants and automatically assigns them to tables